Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

           with defined internal temperature (298.15 K) when `nmode` is used.~~

 `exp_ki` (Default = 0.0)
 :   Specify the experimental Ki in nM for correlations analysis.
-If not define or exp_ki = 0 then this system will be omitted in the correlation analysis
+If not defined or exp_ki = 0 then this system will be omitted in the correlation analysis

     _New in v1.4.0_